-Ultramarathon had three important goals.
+Ultramarathon had three crucial goals.

 - be motivated to go out for a walk or bike ride;